Jonathan-Greif/QBV/README.md

 # Query-by-Vocal Imitation (QBV)

+In this repository, we publish the pre-trained models and the code described in the paper:

+    Improving Query-by-Vocal Imitation with Contrastive Learning and Audio Pretraining.
+The paper has been presented in DCASE 2024.

 ## Abstract

 Query-by-Vocal Imitation (QBV) is about searching audio files within databases using vocal imitations created by the user’s voice.